 Gynecology care includes evaluation of the female reproductive tract and organs and involves the care of healthy women as well as office and surgical care for problems that are unique to the female body.
 Every woman should have routine gynecologic care, especially if they’re generally healthy and want to stay that way.
-The team at Women’s and Maternity Care Specialists in Winter Park, Florida, is currently accepting new patients.
+The team at Women’s and Maternity Care Specialists in Orlando and Winter Park, Florida, is currently accepting new patients.
 Whether you simply need a routine well-woman exam, or if you’re looking to conceive — or are already pregnant — the team at Women’s and Maternity Care Specialists can get you in for an immediate appointment.

 During a well-woman exam, Dr. K and a member of his caring team will sit and talk with you.
 They’ll want to know your full family history and all of your personal medical history.
 They’ll also want to gather information about your sexual health, diet, exercise habits, work routine, home routine, and mental health history.
 Once Dr. K gets an understanding of your health and background, he’ll perform a physical exam.
 This includes your: